GavenDcosta/100dayscodingchallenge-/README.md

 Day 43: I started learning react and wrote my first react code ...I also learned to use functions in react

 Day 44: I learned more ways of writing react, I also learned to declare the html in variables

+Day 45:I learned the methods to render elements in react and made a simple static webpage using react